Failure and withdrawal

 Institutes may allow you to progress onto the next year, trailing 1 or more modules from the previous academic year.
 To receive funding from the Government of Jersey, you must have completed and passed the previous academic year.

 If you trail modules into the next academic year you will be advised that you have until the end of the first semester to complete all outstanding work to enable your award to be re-instated from the beginning of the autumn term.
 If outstanding work is not completed, this will result in the funding from the Government of Jersey being withheld for that academic year.

 The Government of Jersey does not fund repeat periods of study.
 If you do not complete and pass an academic year and are required to retake the year either full-time or part-time you will have to self finance that year.
 You will be responsible for meeting your own maintenance and tuition costs.

 On successful completion of the repeat period of study, the award will be re-instated for the following academic year.

 Absence from your course

-Your maintenance award is related to your actual attendance; therefore, we may withhold or reclaim the appropriate proportion of your award for any period you are not in attendance.
+Your maintenance award is related to your actual attendance.
+We may withhold or reclaim the appropriate proportion of your award for any period you are not in attendance.

-Individual circumstances wiill be taken into consideration; if you are absent because of illness, medical evidence will be required.
+Individual circumstances will be taken into consideration.
+If you are absent because of illness, medical evidence will be required.